-Many home educated children have an overwhelmingly positive learning experience.
+Many home education children have an overwhelmingly positive learning experience.
 We would expect the parents' decision to home educate to be made with their child's best education at the heart of the decision.
 However, this is not the case for all, and home education can mean some children are less visible to the services that are there to keep them safe and supported in line with their needs.

 Please see link to Elective Home Education (Shropshire Council)

-10 Safeguarding children who are Looked After
+2.11 Safeguarding children who are/have been Looked After

 Staff are aware the most common reason for children becoming looked after is because of abuse and/or neglect.
 Appropriate staff have the information they need in relation to a child's looked after legal status (whether they are looked after under voluntary arrangements with consent of parents or on an interim or full care order) and contact arrangements with birth parents or those with parental responsibility.
 Appropriate staff members also have information about the child's care arrangements and the levels of authority delegated to the carer by the authority looking after him/her.
-The Designated Safeguarding Lead has details of the child's social worker and the name of the virtual school head in the authority that looks after the child.
+The designated safeguarding lead has details of the child's social worker and the name of the virtual school head in the authority that looks after the child.

-The designated member of staff for looked after children will work with the Local Authority to promote the educational achievement of registered pupils who are looked after or who have left care through adoption, special guardianship, child arrangement orders or who are adopted from state care outside of England and Wales.
-The appointment of a designated member of staff is a statutory requirement for governing bodies of maintained schools and proprietors of academies.
+The designated teacher for looked after children will work with the Local Authority to promote the educational achievement of registered pupils who are looked after or who have left care through adoption, special guardianship, child arrangement orders or who are adopted from state care outside of England and Wales.
+The appointment of a designated teacher is a statutory requirement for governing bodies of maintained schools and proprietors of academies.

-The DSL should have details of the child's social worker and the name of the virtual head teacher.
-The DSL should work closely with the designated member of staff for looked after children.
+The designated safeguarding lead should have details of the child's social worker and the name of the virtual head teacher.
+The designated safeguarding lead should work closely with the designated teacher.